 An employee may take personal holidays at any time of the year, scheduled in advance, with his or her supervisor’s approval.

 Personal holidays cannot be carried over from one academic year to the next.
 The privilege of using personal holidays expires two weeks prior to an employee’s separation date.

-For Office (codes 106/116) and Technical (codes 104/114) staff, permission will not be withheld unreasonably but a supervisor may refuse to allow a personal holiday under the following circumstances:
+For Office and Clerical (Local 3882) and Laboratory and Technical (Local 3882) staff, permission will not be withheld unreasonably but a supervisor may refuse to allow a personal holiday under the following circumstances:

 - a peak work load period

 - more than one in each six month division of the academic year